 So if you haven’t made your case for this year’s KScope, time’s a-wasting.
-It’s not too late to start seeding your boss’s head with ideas about Kscope14.
+It’s not too late to start seeding your boss’s head with ideas about Kscope15.
 What’s next year’s training budget?
 If I submit a talk and get approved, can I go?
 You know those top 3 most difficult dev problems we’re facing – I bet I can get free consulting and awesome answers at KScope…

-I’ll see you in New Orleans!
+I’ll see you in Seattle!
 And if you can’t make it, be sure to check out the awesome and FREE webcast series.
-I’m talking SQL Developer Tips & Tricks on the 16th – and these will be recorded and available online for ODTUG members going forward.
+I’ve done many SQL Developer themed sessions and are available for replay via the archives to current ODTUG members.